saulpw/visidata/docs/loading.md

 ---

-## How to load multiple datasets simultaneously
+## Loading multiple datasets simultaneously

 Multiple files can be passed as inputs through the commandline.